Ancient Rome walking tour

 The Triton Fountain (Fontana del Tritone) is another one of Gian Lorenzo Bernini’s creations.
 This was built for the Palazzo Barberini, which was owned by Pope Urban VII’s family.

-There are several elements in the fountain that represents Pope Urban VII and the Barberini family.
+There are several elements in the fountain that represent Pope Urban VII and the Barberini family.
 The three B’s are incorporated in the family coat of arms.
 The tiara and keys represents the Pope.

 Ovid’s Metamorphosis was also one of Bernini’s inspirations for this fountain.
 The story tells about how Triton, son of Neptune, blew his horn and thus put an end to the great flood.
 Triton is depicted as a muscular sea god, kneeling on a scallop shell and supported by four dolphins.